muratkars/katacoda-scenarios/openebs-intro/step1.md

 `kubectl apply -f openebs-operator.yaml `{{execute}}

-Congrats!!!
+Congratulations!!!
 The OpenEBS has been installed.
 Check its status by running:

 `kubectl get pods -l "name=maya-apiserver" `{{execute}}